 The quark coefficients of are always integers so is determined by a sum or difference of integers.
 Therefore quark-level homogeneity constrains the charge on P as

-Similar reasoning leads to the same result for lepton and baryon numbers
+Similar reasoning leads to the same result for strangeness, lepton and baryon numbers

 The notion of homogeneity depends on the extent or scale of a description.
 By the foregoing definition, a space must be filled with particles that are at least as large as atoms to achieve quark-level homogeneity.
 But almost any ordinary space is full of atoms and molecules, and , and are invariably observed to be integers.

 At the atomic level, particles are described using Cartesian coordinates and similarity conditions are expressed in terms of , and .
 Then atomic-level homogeneity requires that particles are distributed so that their shapes are not oriented in any special direction.
-The variation in their radii is presumably similar in all directions so that .
-And at the macroscopic level, further conditions like well-stirred mixture assumptions may have to be included to make a complete specification of spatial homogeneity.
+Their radial variation is presumably similar in all directions such that And at the macroscopic level, further conditions like well-stirred mixture assumptions may have to be included to make a complete specification of spatial homogeneity.